-Compensation Discussion and Analysis

-Performance Highlights.
-In setting NEO compensation for 2016, our independent Compensation Committee considered both the strategic and the financial accomplishments achieved in 2016.
-The following are highlights of the Company's 2016 performance.
-Adjusted amounts are non-GAAP measures; see Annex A for a reconciliation to GAAP amounts.
+As discussed through this Compensation Discussion and Analysis, in setting NEO compensation for 2017, our independent Compensation Committee considered, among other strategic accomplishments, the strong financial results achieved by the Company in 2017 and the value created and capital returned to our stockholders, including through dividends and repurchases during 2017.
+The following are highlights of the Company's 2017 performance.
+Adjusted amounts, as noted with "" are non-GAAP measures; see Annex A for a reconciliation to U.S. GAAP amounts.